eecs-330/winter2020/pages/_lectures/18lab.md

 ```

 {:.blockquote-with-margin}
 > NOTE: You are welcome to use your own project files here (instead of the sample files we have provided).
-The purpose of project 5 is that everyone on your team gets practice editing, committing, merging, and reviewing via git/GitHub.
+The purpose of this git / GitHub tutorial is that everyone on your team gets practice editing, committing, merging, and reviewing via git/GitHub.
 The actual files used are not important

 <img src="../assets/images/lab06/05_dropzone.png" />